popey/popey.com-blog/content/post/2021/02/lets-go-snapping.md

                  edge       ↑                  ↑
 ```

-I can at this point test the snap on a bunch of machines, distros and architectures, and once I'm happy, release it to the stable channel. the releases page in the Snap Store looks like this.
+I can at this point test the snap on a bunch of machines, distros and architectures, and once I'm happy, release it to the stable channel.
+The releases page in the Snap Store looks like this.

 ![ticker releases](/blog/images/2021-02-03/releases.png)